How to Set Up an Automation

 1. Choose a trigger

-Right now, we have four options for the triggers:
+Right now, we have different options for the triggers you can choose from:

 – When a WordPress user registers to your website;

 – When someone subscribes to your MailPoet list;